rust-lang/book/nostarch/chapter12.md

 --snip--
 ```

-Extracting a `run` function containing the rest of the program logic
+Listing 12-11: Extracting a `run` function containing the rest of the program
+logic

 The `run` function now contains all the remaining logic from `main`, starting
 from reading the file.
 The `run` function takes the `Config` instance as an